microsoft/rag-experiment-accelerator/README.md

 conda activate rag-test

-python -m pip install -f requirements.txt
+python -m pip install -r requirements.txt

 ```
+4. Copy your pdf files into the data folder and remove any other files from this folder.

 ## How to use

 To harness the capabilities of the **RAG Experiment Accelerator**, follow these steps:

 1. Modify the search_config.json file with hyper-parameters relevant to the experiment.
-2. Execute 01_index.py to generate Azure Cognitive Search indexes and ingest data into the indexes.
+2. Execute 01_index.py (python 01_index.py) to generate Azure Cognitive Search indexes and ingest data into the indexes.
-3. Execute 02_qa_generation.py to generate Question-Answer pairs using Azure OpenAI.
+3. Execute 02_qa_generation.py (python 02_qa_generation.py) to generate Question-Answer pairs using Azure OpenAI.
-4. Execute 03_querying.py to query Azure Cognitive Search to generate context, re-ranking items in context and get response from Azure OpenAI using the new context.
+4. Execute 03_querying.py (python 03_querying.py) to query Azure Cognitive Search to generate context, re-ranking items in context and get response from Azure OpenAI using the new context.
-5. Execute 04_evaluation.py to calculate metrics using multiple metrics and generate incremental charts and reports in AzureML using MLFLOW integration.
+5. Execute 04_evaluation.py (python 04_evaluation.py)  to calculate metrics using multiple metrics and generate incremental charts and reports in AzureML using MLFLOW integration.

 # Description of configuration elements